diversen/electron-markdown-editor/README.md

     sudo npm install electron-markdown-editor -g

-You will need the electron-prebuilt

-    sudo npm install electron-prebuilt -g

-You can specify one file on the commandline.
+You can specify a file on the commandline.
 E.g.:

     electron-markdown-editor README.md